vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/113/11_IyuShTe_ye.md

 title = "11"

 +++
-With Gr (et al.) I take praticákṣyā as the gerundive; cf. I.124.8.
+With Grassmann (et al.) I take praticákṣyā as the gerundive; cf. I.124.8.